DataDog/chaos-controller/docs/grpc_disruption/demo_instructions.md

 ```

 To break this down:
-* `app: chaos-dogfood-server` - a selctor identifying which pods to disrupt (in this case, `chaos-dogfood-server-5fdcff889f-hblj2`).
+* `app: chaos-dogfood-server` - a selector identifying which pods to disrupt (in this case, `chaos-dogfood-server-5fdcff889f-hblj2`).
-* `port: 50050` - port to connect to the gRPC application on your pod (it distinct from the port you expose on the Kubernetes `Service` which in this case would be `50051`, not `50050`).
+* `port: 50050` - port to connect to the gRPC application on your pod (it's distinct from the port you expose on the Kubernetes `Service` which in this case would be `50051`, not `50050`).
 * Since the `endpoints` do not have `query_percent`s specified, the assigned errors will be applied to all queries for the respective endpoints.

 The sample client logs might look like in the moment the disruption is applied: